CloudlyFog/BankSystem7/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.5.0
+### Updates in version 0.5.1
-- Added support for PostgreSQL.
+- Added support for MySQL.
-- Added comments to code.
-- Changed visibility of ServicesSettings class to internal.
 ****
 # Documentation